vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/nsx/nsx-edge-clusters/New-VCFEdgeCluster.md

 ## Description

-The New-VCFEdgeCluster cmdlet creates an NSX Edge Cluster managed by SDDC Manager.
+The `New-VCFEdgeCluster` cmdlet creates an NSX Edge cluster managed by SDDC Manager.

 ## Examples